 Are Work-Related Car Accidents Covered by Workers’ Comp?

-What if I Caused an Accident in a Company Vehicle?
+What if I Caused an Accident While Driving A Work Vehicle?

 You can typically recover damages even if you partially caused a work-related car accident.
 For instance, Georgia’s comparative negligence law, authorizes you to recover compensation if you were less than 50% liable.
 However, your recovery is reduced by your percentage of fault.
 So, if you were 49% at fault and the jury awarded you $100,000, you’d receive $51,000.

 If you were solely at fault, your employer’s auto insurance policy is the primary payor.
 Make sure you show that policy to the police officer.
 Otherwise, the victim will file their claim with your personal insurer.
 If your personal coverage is insufficient, the victim might try to garnish your wages or seize your assets.
 Thus, you want your employer’s policy to “shield” you from that bad result.